Paintings by Werner Heckenbach

 2018 stood out as the best year for new discoveries, 5 in all, making a total of 48.
 Then in January 2019 we heard from Werner's granddaughter who is proud to have 17 more of them still in her possession.
 These were the ones that Werner kept at his home.
 Maybe they were his favorites, or maybe they were ones he didn't manage to sell.
 Either way they are a welcome addition to the gallery.

 Most of the paintings are now over 70 years old.
 As the years went by, most of them have gone to new owners.
 Some paintings have remained in their owners' families through two or three generations now, and the history or the details of their provenance are still known today.
-But some have only a vague idea, or no idea.
+But some owners have only a vague idea, or no idea.
 Some regret never asking for those details.
-As time goes by, less and less is known about the history of the paintings and their original owners.
 All I can do is relate whatever the owners have told me.
 Some details might not be accurate.

 I will update the headline at the top of the page to announce new finds.
 The pictures prove what his relative said, that Werner could copy any style of painting and produce whatever his customers wanted, even from magazine pictures or postcards.
 That accounts for the wide difference in style and subject.
 And by now there are several scenes that are near-duplicates, but I think it's important to show them all since that gives an idea of his thought process.
 We're hoping that if any other Werners come to light, their owners would be kind enough to submit them here.